 The principal cause for the extensive use of the word in Japan is intricately connected with the success of the narou boom.
-For those of you who don’t know what that is, Shousetsuka ni Narou (小説家になろう), narou for short, is a deviantART-like website dedicated to writers who publish free novels and short stories.
+For those of you who don’t know what that is, Shousetsuka ni Narou (小説家になろう), narou for short, is a deviantART-like website dedicated to writers who publish web novels and short stories.
 It’s focused on all kind of genres (even +18) and is meant to be for all types of readers.
-But the direction of the site has changed as the popularity of the Isekai novels saw growth around the year 2008, reaching its peak in 2011 and still continuing to this day.
+But the direction of the site has changed as the popularity of Isekai novels saw growth around the year 2008, reaching its peak in 2011 and still continuing to this day.

 Within the Isekai genre exists three basic subgenres:

 Works categorized under this subgenre are characterized for involving a plot in which the protagonist is evoked or summoned into a different world by someone.
 They subsequently act as a hero there.
 No Game, No Life is one of the recent successful works from the sub-genre and 異世界の勇士 (Isekai no Yuushi, 1981) is considered to be the starting point for it in contemporary literature.